Gweagal shield: Aboriginal shield in the British Museum

 The British Museum holds an Aboriginal shield which it had previously identified as probably the one acquired from Botany Bay in 1770.
 The shield was lent to the National Museum of Australia in Canberra for an exhibition called Encounters: Revealing stories of Aboriginal and Torres Strait Islander objects from the British Museum, from November 2015 to March 2016.
-Dr Shayne Williams, a Gweagal elder of the La Perouse Community of Botany Bay, saw the shield, thought it was not typical of locally made shields, and asked the British Museum to further investigate its provenance.
+Shayne Williams, a Gweagal elder of the La Perouse Community of Botany Bay, saw the shield, thought it was not typical of locally made shields, and asked the British Museum to further investigate its provenance.

 In November 2016, the British Museum began investigating the provenance of the shield held by them.
 They held a workshop involving various experts, including curators from both the British and Australian Museums, academics from the Royal Armouries, Cambridge and the Australian National University, and two Aboriginal representatives from the La Perouse community.
 The results of the investigations were published in 2018.
-Testing of the shield found that its wood is red mangrove, which can only be obtained at least 500 kilometres north of Botany Bay.
+Testing of the shield found that its wood is red mangrove, which can be obtained only at least 500 kilometres north of Botany Bay.
 The hole in the shield was inspected by a ballistics expert who concluded that it was not made by a firearm.
 Nicholas Thomas, director and curator of the Museum of Archaeology and Anthropology at Cambridge, also found that the shield in the British Museum does not closely match the 1771 detailed drawing of the shield collected by Banks.
 Based on the available evidence, Thomas concludes that the shield in the British Museum is not the shield taken from Botany Bay in April 1770.
 Maria Nugent and Gaye Sculthorpe state that the evidence for a connection between the shield in the British Museum and James Cook is relatively scant.
 However, Shayne Williams states that it is very likely a Gugu Yimidhirr shield acquired by Cook during his stay at the Endeavour River in north Queensland (a region where red mangrove is abundant).